Hello there! 👋

 My personal areas of interest include cryptology, natural language processing, teaching, music.

-You can find my one-page CV here.
+You can find my one-page CV here (french version available here).

 2023 — ongoing